albertovpd/cloud_function_examples/README.md

 There are 2 folders in this repo:

-- *Option A* folder is for programmers that know their code works perfectly on their pc, and they want to get the very same .csv files in a Cloud Storage bucket.
+- **Option A** folder is for programmers that know their code works perfectly on their pc, and they want to get the very same .csv files in a Cloud Storage bucket.
 The fast, cool way.

-- *Option B* is for programmers that for some reason, need to check things out, want to run the script locally and also reach the bucket loading the csv into it.
+- **Option B** is for programmers that for some reason, need to check things out, want to run the script locally and also reach the bucket loading the csv into it.
 Once the script runs as you want, it will work fine within the Cloud Function.

 ---------------------------------

-All right, here they are:

 **Option A:**

 <details>
   <summary>Click to expand</summary>

+- You need a Cloud Storage bucket ready to play with.
+If you do not have it, check it out here => https://github.com/albertovpd/automated_etl_google_cloud-social_dashboard

+Now to the code itselt: Make the script work on your PC.
+When it works as you want (check comments in *pytrends_request.py*):

+- Activate the first and last line of the script.
+- Zip all the scripts in *option_a*.
+- Upload that zip to the Cloud Function (take a glance to the link provided before).

 </details>